viktoriussuwandi/freeCodeCamp/README.md

-# freecodecamp
+# freeCodeCamp
-This is some projects from my freecodecamp journey
+This is some projects from my freeCodeCamp journey